 Assembly is advancing multiple Core Protein Allosteric Modifiers (CpAMs) derived from distinct chemical series with a focus on increasing functional cure rates for patients with chronic hepatitis B virus infection.
 CpAMs have an effect on multiple points in the HBV lifecycle where core protein plays a role, including the establishment of cccDNA.

-Building on the early work of scientific founder Adam Zlotnick, Assembly's lead molecule, ABI-H0731, has shown potent activity across multiple viral genotypes and is currently in a Phase 1b trial.
+Building on the early work of scientific founder Adam Zlotnick, Assembly's lead molecule, ABI-H0731, has shown potent activity across multiple viral genotypes and is currently in two Phase 2a studies.
 ABI-H2158 is the company's second CpAM candidate, and Assembly will continue to optimize and select additional CpAMs to undergo further studies.
 More information about our clinical trials can be found at www.clinicaltrials.gov.